masinde70/AI-for-HealthCare/README.md

 ```
 function called flow_from_dataframe instead of flow_from_directory.
 This is easier because I had all of my image file paths stored in a dataframe, and is identical in function to flow_from_directory.
 This may be a handy tool in your project.

+## Summary
+#### Loss and loss function
+Each time the entire training data is passed through the CNN, we call this one epoch.
+At the end of each epoch, the model has a loss function to calculate how different its prediction from the ground truth of the training image, this difference is the training loss.
+The network then uses the training loss to update the weights of filters.
+This technique is called back-propogation.

+At the end of each epoch, we also use that loss function to evaluate the loss on the validation set and obtain a validation loss that measures how the prediction matches the validation data.
+But we don’t update weights using validation loss.
+The validation set is just to test the performance of the model.

+If the loss is small, it means the model did well classifying the images that it saw in that epoch.

+Overfitting
+If the training loss keeps going down while the validation loss stops decreasing after a few epochs, we call the model is overfitting.
+It suggests the model is still learning how to better classify the training data but NOT the validation data.

+Prevent overfitting
+To avoid overfitting, we can A) changing your model’s architecture, or B) changing some of the parameters.
+Some parameters you can change are:

+Batch size
+Learning rate
+Dropout
+More variation on training data